monopole/snt/basics/replication.md

 This section demonstrates how a [replica set] manages a set of pods.

-If you have a pod running from earlier, get rid of it (to avoid confusing output below):
+If you have pods running from earlier, get rid of it to avoid confusing output below:
 <!-- @deletePod -->
 ```
-kubectl delete pod pod-tomato
+kubectl delete pods --all
 ```

 The service can be left running, but it cannot serve